safwanshamsir99/Sentiment-Analysis/README.md

 ![model_score](static/score_sentiment.PNG)

 ## Discussion
-1. The model achieved 85% accuracy during training.
+1. The model achieved 84% accuracy during training.
-2. Recall and f1 score reports 81% and 84% respectively.
+2. Both recall and f1 score report 85%.
 3. However, the model starts to overfit after 2nd epochs.
 Early stopping can be used to prevent overfitting.
 The dropout data can be increased to control overfitting.

 ## Credits: